-The MTHFR gene produces methylenetetrahydrofolate reductase (MTHFR), which is a vital enzyme for folate usage in the body.
-MTHFR converts folate obtained from the diet to an active form of the nutrient that can be used by the body at the cellular level.
+The MTHFR gene produces methylenetetrahydrofolate reductase (MTHFR), which is a vital enzyme for folate metabolism.
+MTHFR converts folate obtained from the diet to an active form of the nutrient that can be used by the body at the cellular level, often to help metabolise and reduce levels of homocysteine.
 Variations in the MTHFR gene determine the way individuals can utilise dietary folate.
-Those people who have the CT or TT variant of the gene have reduced MTHFR enzyme activity and are at greater risk of folate deficiency when folate intake is low, compared to those with the CC variant.
+Individuals with the CT or TT variant of the gene have reduced MTHFR enzyme activity and are at greater risk of folate deficiency when folate intake is low, compared to those with the CC variant.